 Departure train station: All trains to London from the Belgian capital depart from Brussels-Midi Station which is close to the city center.
 It is part of a transport network that includes local, regional and intercity trains, Metro trains and local buses as well as a shuttle service to Brussels South Charleroi Airport.
 Among the facilities at this busy station are car and bicycle parking, cab ranks, passenger lounges, wifi, left baggage storage, toilets, shops, bars and restaurants.

 Arrival train station: Train services from Brussels terminate at London St Pancras International Station.
 The station is in central London and housed in an impressive historic building part of which is also a hotel.
 St Pancras International is part of Transport for London's network of local, commuter, intercity and underground trains and local buses.
 London St Pancras International facilities include parking for car and bicycles, car hire desks, cab ranks, tourist information, banking services, passenger lounges, left baggage storage, toilets and wifi.
 There is also a range of shops from supermarkets to designer boutiques and a choice of cafes and restaurants, one of which is a champagne bar.

-You can find the most popular departure train station for this route, Bruxelles-Midi, located approximately 2 miles (3.2 km) from the city center of Brussels.
-The most popular arrival train station in London, called London Victoria, is located around 1.8 miles (2.9 km) away from its city center.
+Passengers board the train most frequently from Bruxelles-Midi, which is located around 2 miles (3.2 km) away from the city centre, and they get off the train at London Victoria, located 1.8 miles (2.9 km) away from the city centre.

 Here are some other resources that might have the information you need